Infant Mortality Reduction Initiative

 - Infant Mortality Reduction Plan for Minnesota (PDF)

 This baseline report is part one of Minnesota's infant mortality reduction plan.
 It was developed in partnership with a diverse group of stakeholders from around the state to improve birth outcomes and reduce infant mortality in communities across Minnesota.
-The plan contains infant mortality baseline data for the 2006-2010 period, and it outlines seven broad recommendations to achieve infant mortality reduction in the state by 2020.
+The plan contains infant mortality baseline data for the 2006-2010 period, and it outlined seven broad recommendations to achieve infant mortality reduction in the state by 2020.
 Infant Mortality Reduction Plan - accessible version (PDF)

 - Infant Mortality Review